andreajessen/MODSIM/README.md

-# MODSIM: an efficent Marine Object Dection Simulator
+# MODSIM: an efficient Marine Object Decetion Simulator

 This repository contains the system developed for a master's thesis in Computer Science at the Norwegian University of Science and Technology (NTNU).
 The system's components are described in detail in the thesis.